ctfer-io/terraform-provider-ctfdcm/README.md

 We recommend setting the environment variable `CTFD_API_KEY` to enable the provider to communicate with your CTFd instance.

-Then, you could use a `ctfdcm_challenge` resource to setup your CTFd challenge, with for instance the following configuration.
+Then, you could use a `ctfdcm_challenge_dynamiciac` resource to setup your CTFd challenge, with for instance the following configuration.
 ```hcl
 resource "ctfdcm_challenge_dynamiciac" "my_challenge" {
     name        = "My Challenge"